Scandallisk/Powerhour-Potions/README.md

 - Administrators will be responsible for adding these items to merchants, loot tables, or any other player delivery system of their discretion.

+- To create the potion, Admin characters can type /create elixir_of_powerhour

 Produced by SCAN & BooGaard from HOPE Society

 ## Instructions